Mikey-E/nerfbaselines-grocery/README.md

 - Create a results directory for keeping info about training runs.
 - With that being done, you'll be able to stay organized with training run commands in similar form to: nerfbaselines train --method instant-ngp --data datasets/mipnerf360/kitchen --output results/ingp_kitchen
 - Set env variable NERFBASELINES_PREFIX to wherever you want new environments to be made.
+This is important because nerfbaselines will be automatically creating new conda envs for each model.

 Environment variables to set (with example values that you may change as needed) are stored in `env_vars.sh`.
 It is critical that you make sure these get activated when the conda environment gets activated,